Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-These are mild conditions on the tails and moments of the data $X_{ij}$, which are stated in a way that accommodates data that are independent but not identically distributed (i.n.i.d.).
-Part (i) of Assumption \ref{ass_mom} simply requires that $X_{ij}$ be sub-exponential, or, equivalently, have an Orlicz norm in $\Psi_1$ bounded by $B_n < \infty$.
-The $B_n$ is indexed by $n$ to accommodate growing tail thickness within the sub-exponential regime as $p=p_n$ grows in the asymptotic thought experiment with i.n.i.d. data.
-Part (ii) of Assumption \ref{ass_mom} insists that the second moments of the data be bounded away from zero, appropriately stated for i.n.i.d. data.
-Part (iii) insists on bounded fourth moments in a similar fashion.
-As such, for i.i.d. data, the case considered in the applications of this framework, we may simply require for some fixed $B < \infty$ and fixed $b_1, b_2$ with $b_1 \leq b_2$: (i) $E\left[\exp \left(\left|X_{i j}\right| / B\right)\right] \leq 2$; (ii) $b_1^2 \leq E[X_{i j}^2]$; and (iii) $ E[X_{i j}^4] \leq B^2 b_2^2 $.
-Note that, in many use cases of interest for dictionary learned features, the $X_{ij}$ will be both bounded (almost surely) and studentized, making these assumptions highly plausible.
+These are mild conditions on the tails and moments of the data $X_{ij}$, which are stated in a way that accommodates data that are i.n.i.d.
+Part (i) of Assumption \ref{ass_mom} simply requires that $X_{ij}$ be subexponential, or, equivalently, have an Orlicz norm in $\Psi_1$ bounded by $B_n$.
+The $B_n$ is indexed by $n$ to accommodate growing tail thickness within the subexponential regime as $p=p_n$ grows in the asymptotic thought experiment with i.n.i.d. data.
+Part (ii) of Assumption \ref{ass_mom} insists that the second (centered) moments of the data be bounded away from zero, appropriately stated for i.n.i.d. data.
+Part (iii) insists on bounded fourth (centered) moments in a similar fashion.
+Though these results are stated to handle i.n.i.d. data (in the interest of supporting applications beyond those considered in this paper), for i.i.d. data---the case considered in the applications of this framework---we may simply require for some fixed $B < \infty$ and fixed $b_1, b_2$ with $b_1 \leq b_2$: (i) $E\left[\exp \left(\left|X_{i j}-E[X_{ij}]\right| / B\right)\right] \leq 2$; (ii) $b_1^2 \leq E[(X_{i j}-E[X_{ij}])^2]$; and (iii) $ E[(X_{i j}-E[X_{ij}])^4] \leq B^2 b_2^2 $.
+Note that, in many use cases of interest based on concept indicators, the $X_{ij}$ will be both bounded (almost surely) and studentized, making these assumptions highly plausible.